-With this Basic Muffin recipe, you can open your fridge or pantry and use whatever you have to make a muffin that’s guaranteed to be delicious.
+With this Basic Buttermilk Muffin recipe, you can open your fridge or pantry and use whatever you have to make a muffin that's guaranteed to be delicious.
 See some blueberries in the fridge that are on their last legs?
 Toss them in the batter!
 Have half a cup of toasted pecans too?
 Now you have Blueberry Pecan Muffins!
 As long as you have the basic muffin ingredients, you can have not so basic muffins!

-What are the ingredients for the muffins?
+What are the ingredients for basic muffins?